 Lastly, salty snacks should also be limited if you struggle with compulsive behaviours.
 High-sodium foods can lead to dehydration and electrolyte imbalances, which can affect brain function and increase feelings of irritability and impulsivity.
 Instead of reaching for potato chips or pretzels, opt for healthier alternatives like nuts or seeds that provide essential nutrients without the negative side effects.

-Managing compulsive behaviours requires a holistic approach that includes paying attention not only to our actions but also our diet.
+can also help individuals find a balanced and compassionate way to manage urges.
 By avoiding foods like sugar, processed foods, caffeine, alcohol, and salty snacks, individuals struggling with impulsivity can better regulate their emotions and behaviours.
 Consult with a naturopathic doctor for personalized recommendations on how best to support your mental health through proper nutrition choices.
 Remember that small changes in diet can lead to significant improvements in managing compulsive tendencies over time.